mmransem09/mmransem09/README.md

 I'm a results-driven IT professional with over 5 years of hands-on experience as an IT Support Engineer, backed by a strong foundation in networking and system administration.

 I thrive on solving complex technical challenges, securing digital environments, and using technology to create innovative and impactful solutions.
-I’m currently focused on advancing into a Security role, where I can actively contribute to protecting digital infrastructures and mitigating emerging threats.
+I’m currently focused on continuously improving myself, building systems, and actively contributing to protecting digital infrastructures and mitigating emerging threats.
 Let’s connect and collaborate on building secure, forward-thinking systems.

 ## Skills